sreckoj/IBM-CP4I-on-AWS-ROSA/README.md

 volumeBindingMode: Immediate
 ```

-If you check your classes now, you will see our new class on the list:
+If you check the classes now, you will see on the list our new class named **integration-storage**:
 ```
 oc get sc